Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 Look, I'll tell you this: a few more months, and everyone in the family will have a loss – this or that.
 Kicked out, wounded, something happened to a child, a person moved, went to Poland, went to Bulgaria, went to another [country], did not find a job or found a job, it does not matter.
 Never mind.
 Scared.
 The child began to stutter because of the explosions, God knows.
 Everyone will have some kind of grief in the family.
 Some grief.
 Certainly not World War II.
 Of course, not the years of occupation.
 We [really] haven't finished yet, so… But the technologies are different.

 But the occupation is also tougher, because it's more intense, you understand?
 Because the occupation is taking place...
 I don't even want to compare it with fascism.
 I don't want to compare.
 We understand that occupations are different… You are profound, educated people, you know how things happened in different years, in different [historical] periods of occupation, one way or another.
 It was unprofitable to wipe cities off the face of the earth, because when you occupy, it is necessary that someone live and work there.
 You will be washed your panties there, you, a military man, a soldier.
-You're standing there - who should do it?
+You're standing there – who should do it?
 Wash, clean, cook, eat, live somewhere.
-Movie theaters worked in France and so forth, you know?
+Movie theatres worked in France and so forth, you know?
 It's not like that here.
 Generally not so.
-Here they come in: if the local government or someone does not want, the local government was removed; people start shouting something there - everything is burned out.
+Here they come in: if the local government or someone does not want, the local government was removed; people start shouting something there – everything is burned out.

 Zygar.
 Vladimir Alexandrovich, I would like a short clarification – literally at the level of yes or no. Do you support the boycott of Russia, Russian artists, musicians, athletes?
 Because we all heard recently about what happened with Sergei Loznitsa, who opposed the boycott and was expelled from the Ukrainian film academy.
 Do you think it is necessary to boycott everyone?